gregbell26/TSA-Software-2017/README.md

-2017 TSA Encryption Utility
+2018 TSA Encryption Utility
 =========================

 This is a project that has one goal, To be an all in one encryption utility.
 This project also for a contest.
-The primary language that this is programmed in is Java 8 with a little bit of CSS3 thrown in for *style*
+The primary language that this is programmed in is Java 8 with a little bit of CSS3 thrown in for *style* We will be updating this readme file with information as to how well this programmed in the TSA contest.
+Wish us Luck!

 **Lead developer** Michael K.

 **GUI Design and implementation** Gregory B. (TriHard Studios)

+**Moral Support and Debugger** Nathan H.

 **Logo designer** Sam S.